catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 2. Launch the installer and follow the prompts.
 The installer is signed by Google LLC.
 Cloud SDK requires Python.
 Supported versions are 3.5 to 3.7, and 2.7.9 or higher.
 The installer will install all necessary dependencies, including the needed Python version.

 3. After installation has completed, accept the following options:

-- Start Cloud SDK Shell
+     -Start Cloud SDK Shell

 The installer starts a terminal window and runs the gcloud init command.

-**Enabling cloud functions.**
+### Enabling cloud functions.

 1. Go to the project selector page

 2. Make sure that billing is enabled for your Google Cloud project.
-Learn how to confirm billing is enabled for your project.
+[Learn how to confirm billing is enabled for your project](https://cloud.google.com/billing/docs/how-to/modify-project).

 3. Enable the [Cloud Functions and Cloud Pub/Sub APIs.](https://console.cloud.google.com/flows/enableapi?apiid=cloudfunctions,pubsub&redirect=https://cloud.google.com/functions/docs/tutorials/pubsub)